-The score is calculated across 3 separate categories –
+The score is calculated across 3 separate categories:

-Current risk - the current position of the risk based on the analysis you have undertaken
+Current risk - The current position of the risk based on the analysis you have undertaken.

-Target risk - where you would like the risk to be in the future once controls have been put in place For a risk to be minimised you would anticipate a control opinion of green even if the score is not zero.
+Target risk - Where you would like the risk to be in the future once controls have been put in place.
+For a risk to be minimised you would anticipate a control opinion of green even if the score is not zero.

-Inherent risk – the worst case scenario should the risk occur
+Inherent risk – The worst case scenario should the risk occur.

-All scores are subject to review and amendment by the PAC
+All scores are subject to review and amendment by the Performance Assurance Committee.

-Any current controls identified – Any identified controls that already exist to mitigate against the risk
+Any current controls identified – Any identified controls that already exist to mitigate against the risk.

-Any additional information / supporting information (optional) - Additional information that can be presented to the PAC to aid discussions and form actions, this may include example scenarios of the risk.
+Any additional information / supporting information (optional) - Additional information that can be presented to the PAC to aid discussions and form actions; this may include example scenarios of the risk.

 Appendix 3 – Example Risk Template